New York City Mayor's Office of Management and Budget

 The New York City Mayor's Office of Management and Budget (OMB), formerly New York City Office of Management and Budget, is the New York City government's chief financial agency, organized as part of the New York City Mayor's office.
 OMB staff, under the direction of the Mayor and the Budget Director, assemble and oversee the expense, revenue, and capital budgets for the city.
 The City of New York funds the activities of approximately 70 agencies with more than 300,000 full-time and full-time equivalent employees.

 OMB evaluates the cost-effectiveness of city services and proposals, both from the agencies and New York City Council.
 OMB employs economists to provide forecasts on city, state, nation, and world economies.
 OMB also manages the city's capital financing programs through the issuing of bonds, and conducts legal reviews of capital projects financed with bond proceeds.

-New York City has the largest municipal budget in the United States at $95.1 billion in Fiscal Year 2021 (as of the City's January 2021 Financial Plan).
+New York City has the largest municipal budget in the United States at $115.9 billion (as of the City's Fiscal Year 2026 June Adopted Financial Plan).

 History

-By 1788, the Treasurer of the City prepared the budget, and in 1830 this duty fell to the Comptroller.
-In 1853, a Board of Commissioners was established comprising the Mayor, the Comptroller and the Presidents of the Board of Alderman and the Board of Assistants, to pass on the appropriations of the Alms House Department and the Board of Education before such appropriations should be submitted to the Board of Supervisors.
+By 1788, the treasurer of the city prepared the budget, and in 1830 this duty fell to the comptroller.
+In 1853, a Board of Commissioners was established comprising the mayor, the comptroller, and the presidents of the Board of Alderman and the Board of Assistants, to pass on the appropriations of the Alms House Department and the Board of Education before such appropriations should be submitted to the Board of Supervisors.
 This lasted until 1871, when the Board of Estimate and Apportionment was established and charged with the duty of apportioning the revenue resulting from tax assessments on property valuation.

-In 1881, the Commissioners of Accounts prepared an annual statement of expenditures of all departments for use in budgeting.
+In 1881, the commissioners of accounts prepared an annual statement of expenditures of all departments for use in budgeting.
 In 1914, a separate budget and efficiency staff was set up in the Office of the Commissioners of Accounts.
 The Board of Estimate and Apportionment also set up three agencies to assist in the preparation of the budget - the Bureau of Standards (later the Bureau of Personnel Service), the Bureau of Contract Supervision, and the Committee on Education.
 All of these agencies were abolished in 1918 and the Board of Estimate and Apportionment's examiners, who were transferred to the secretary's office at that time, later became the nucleus of the Bureau of the Budget.
 In 1924, the position of Director of Budget was created as part of the Mayor's Office by the Board of Estimate and Apportionment.
 In 1933 The Bureau of the Budget was established by Local Law 11 with the Director of the Budget at its head.

-In 1976, the Bureau was renamed the Office of Management and Budget, and was granted its current responsibility for assisting the Mayor in developing and implementing the City's budget, and for advising the Mayor on policy affecting the City's fiscal stability and the effectiveness of City services.
+In 1976, the bureau was renamed the Office of Management and Budget, and was granted its current responsibility for assisting the mayor in developing and implementing the city's budget, and for advising the mayor on policy affecting the city's fiscal stability and the effectiveness of city services.